ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   of time

 Each of these instances have specific requirements for user privacy, and each have options that may not be invoked.
-As one example, a HTTPS client should not mix SCTs from server A with SCTs from server B and release server B's SCTs to Server A. As another example, a HTTPS server may choose to resolve STHs to a single more current STH via proof fetching, but it is under no obligation to do so.
+As one example, an HTTPS client should not mix SCTs from server A with SCTs from server B and release server B's SCTs to Server A. As another example, an HTTPS server may choose to resolve STHs to a single more current STH via proof fetching, but it is under no obligation to do so.